Laddr

 Laddr provides a production-ready framework for developers who want to build sophisticated multi-agent applications without managing the underlying infrastructure.
 It handles agent communication, task delegation, parallel execution, and provides comprehensive observability tools out of the box.

-The framework uses Redis Streams for reliable messaging, PostgreSQL for trace storage, and MinIO/S3 for artifact storage.
-It includes a beautiful React dashboard for monitoring and debugging agent systems in real-time.
+The framework uses Redis Streams for reliable messaging, SQLite (default) or PostgreSQL for trace storage, and MinIO/S3 for artifact storage.
+It includes a React dashboard for monitoring and debugging agent systems in real time.

 Key Features

-• Task Delegation: Agents can delegate tasks to other agents with timeout and error handling
+• Built-in Delegation: Agents delegate tasks to other agents through the message bus.

 How It Works